 Completion date: 2022

 NYU Langone Health Art Program Curator

-A site specific commission for NYU Langone Medical Center, CHRYSALIS is inspired by the interdisciplinary context of Complexity Theory.
+A site specific commission for the new Alumni Hall renovation at NYU Langone Medical Center, CHRYSALIS is inspired by the interdisciplinary context of Complexity Theory.
 The sculpture harnesses a self-contained formation to emphasize the temporality of complex, adaptive biological systems in a gesture of relational moments.
 Dynamic systems under constant change, complex adaptive systems exist in a process of perpetual unfolding, offering a vision of emergence and adaptation within relational feedback loops.

 1436 powder coated stainless steel spheres, 1102 stainless steel cables, custom hardware